-"Can an emergency eye visit help my daughter open her stuck eye?
+"Can an emergency eye visit help my daughter open her stuck eye?"

 I have no idea what's wrong with her eye.
 She cannot open it, like it's stuck.
 We're going to have an emergency eye visit.
 I hope this helps.

 Commonly, extra secretions from the eye caused by common eye infections will cause the eye to be difficult to open.
 These secretions can often be removed or softened with the gentle application of warm, moist heat as with a gently warmed wash rag.
 If the secretions are this significant, than you should speak with your doctor about treatment options.
 Alternatively, your damage to any of the nerves that affect the innervation of the muscles surrounding the eye can be another cause for not being able to open the eye.
 As you do not provide the age of your daughter or describe any antecedent trauma, it is best to take your daughter to a physician immediately for an initial assessment and recommendations.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.